 - Extra storage space for heaps of paper

 If you’ve already tried to avoid paper and move into the digital age, your logical next step was probably Word and PDF forms.
 Just like Excel spreadsheets, Word and PDF forms once had their place in the business space.
 But data sharing is just as cumbersome with these forms.
 You might avoid paper cuts but you’ll still suffer from the same digital headaches.
 In many ways, Adobe forms are more painful than paper.
 You never know if you can edit them directly.
 You send them out to business partners who get frustrated trying to find software so that they can fill them out.
 Or worse, they just print them and send them back to you as scanned paper!

-Automated workflow systems reduce your company’s paper and paperwork.
+Automated workflow systems reduce your company’s paperwork.
 All the forms are created, completed and stored in one convenient place, saving time, money and resources.
 No more moving file cabinets in or downloading special software, you and your workforce have access to forms all day every day wherever you are.

 Sign 4: You have legacy systems that can’t be adapted or extended to new business opportunities.

 You have lots of core data in a legacy system.
 A new VP of Operations has just joined the business and suggested that you allow your core distributor network access to your system so that they can update their own records and place orders.
 But you are stuck and have a problem.
 Your Chief Security Officer (CISO) says that access will only be granted when she is dead and buried.
 It is just too risky.
 Oh, and trying to isolate the data sets that you want to allow your distributors to see means calling in a costly group of 6 SAP experts at $8,000 per day in consulting not to mention that you will have to buy 2 new modules to make this happen.